mpcarl-ibm/crs-docs/pages/api-reference/java.md

 ### API reference

-This list summarizes the AWS Java SDK methods that are supported with a system.
+This list summarizes the AWS Java SDK methods that are supported by IBM COS.
 More detailed documentation on individual classes and methods can be found in the [GitHub repository](https://github.com/aws/aws-sdk-java).

 ```java
 abortMultipartUpload(AbortMultipartUploadRequest request)